shopware5/devdocs/source/developers-guide/plugin-system/index.md

 ### Access to other plugins

-Other plugins can be accessed vio the `getPlugins()` method of the kernel.
+Other plugins can be accessed via the `getPlugins()` method of the kernel.

 ```php
 $swagExample = Shopware()->Container()->get('kernel')->getPlugins()['SwagExample'];